 It is recommended by the American Academy of Orthodontists that children have their first orthodontic consultation by the age of seven.

-While many children will not require any treatment at this young of an age, for the children who may need treatment, early interceptive treatment can offer the most ideal and long lasting results.
+While many children will not require any treatment at this young age, for the children who may need treatment, early interceptive treatment can offer the most ideal and long-lasting results.
 While we can begin orthodontic treatment at any age, starting at this young age allows us to take advantage of a jaw that is still growing, giving us the opportunity to guide this growth to allow for adequate space for all erupting teeth and to create the most stable bite relationship.

-Interceptive treatment, also known as two phase orthodontic treatment, can put your child on the path to a healthier smile.
+Aurora Interceptive treatment, also known as two-phase orthodontic treatment Aurora, can put your child on the path to a healthier smile.
 The treatment is broken into two phases to allow for the growth of the jaw to be guided properly and then for all of the permanent teeth to erupt.

 In the first phase, we focus on guiding the jaw.
 Depending on the needs of the child, there are different orthodontic appliances that can be used during this time.
 Some patients may benefit from a partial set of braces right away, while others may need a palatal expander.
 Each patient will receive a customized treatment plan designed to meet his or her individual needs.

-At Epic Dentistry, we believe taking advantage of two phase, early interceptive treatment offers our patients a host of benefits.
-Not only do we reduce the need for extractions or surgery later, we can provide straightforward treatment that is less complicated and efficient.
+At Epic Dentistry For Kids, we believe taking advantage of two-phase, early interceptive treatment offers our patients a host of benefits.
+Not only do we reduce the need for extractions or surgery later, but we can also provide straightforward treatment that is less complicated and efficient.

 The final goal of orthodontic treatment isn’t only a beautiful smile, but a smile that functions properly, as well.
 Two-phase treatment allows us to do just that.
 When scheduling an orthodontic consultation for your child, you are opening up the possibility of giving your child his or her very best smile that will last a lifetime.